Submission Preparation Checklist

 Reviewers are requested to maintain confidentiality about the manuscripts and the information they contain.

 Reviewers must provide a fair, honest, and unbiased assessment of the strengths and weaknesses of the manuscript.
 Comments to the authors will be passed in full to authors.
 The reviewers can also provide additional confidential comments to the editors, which will not be passed to the authors.
+Reviewers should offer thoughtful suggestions to help authors enhance the quality of the manuscript, doing so in a respectful, constructive, and actionable manner.

 If the reviewer has concerns about misconduct during the elaboration or submission of the manuscript, he must notify the editor.
 This also applies to the case where the reviewer notices important similarities between the manuscript and a published article.